AshuiRUA/NPI-GNN/README.md

 * please see <https://github.com/aditya-grover/node2vec>

 #### 3. Generating dataset for training.
->Python src/generate_dataset.py --projectName yourProjectName --interactionDatasetName NPInter2 --inMemory 0
+>Python .\src\generate_dataset.py --projectName yourProjectName --interactionDatasetName NPInter2 --inMemory 0

 **Necessary parameters**
 * --projectName : The name of dataset you want to generate.
-* --interactionName : The name existing ncRNA-protein interaction dataset, like NPInter2, NPInter2_lncRNA, RPI7317,RPI2241, and RPI369.
+* --interactionName : The name of existing ncRNA-protein interaction dataset, like NPInter2, NPInter2_lncRNA, RPI7317,RPI2241, and RPI369.
 * --inMemory: Whether you want to generate a in Memory dataset for GNN, *1* means yes, *0* means no.

 **Optional parameters**